 ‘I am passionate about inspiring self-belief in young women and giving them a hundred wonderful role models – therefore I am proud to support the First Women project as an Ambassador.’

 The First Female Serjeant at Arms in the House of Commons, Jill broke the glass ceiling in 2008 after 600 years of male predecessors by earning a role created by Henry V to keep the unruly House in order.
 Jill is passionate about education; for seven years she worked for the Technical and Vocational Education Initiative fostering links between business and schools to improve employment opportunities for pupils.
 Also the first non-military Serjeant, Jill worked hard to modernise and improve processes and opened the way to more women in Westminster.
 ‘Part of my satisfaction in getting the post,’ she says of her ground-breaking appointment, ‘[was] that I was doing this for other women – the sisterhood.’
 Jill is a Trustee and volunteer reading helper for the literacy charity ‘Beanstalk’ that supports primary school children who are struggling to learn to read: http://www.beanstalkcharity.org.uk.
 She also chairs ‘The Pink Shoe Senate,’ part of an influential and innovative business network that works to positively impact life-long development of women: http://www.pinkshoeclub.com.

 ‘I am proud to support the First Women project as an Ambassador because it is a landmark project, original and inspiring.
 It puts individual faces to our collective achievement.’

-Author of 13 books, Hilary blends extraordinary, organic characterisation with the traditionally linear elements of academia and research.
-Her accolades include the Costa Novel prize, the Walter Scott prize and the Sunday Express Book of the Year.
+Author of 13 books, Hilary blended extraordinary, organic characterisation with the traditionally linear elements of academia and research.
+Her accolades included the Costa Novel prize, the Walter Scott prize and the Sunday Express Book of the Year.
 She was awarded a CBE in 2006 and a DBE in 2014.

 Lieutenant Colonel Lucy Giles